TEMPLE EMANUEL OF TEMPE RELIGIOUS SCHOOL VISION

 There are only 30 weeks of classes in our academic year.
 With so few sessions, and so much to accomplish, excellent attendance is essential for progress in studies.
 Should an absence be necessary due to illness or other emergency, please call Sue Dermer at 838-1414 ext.
 17.

-Students attend a 2-day a week program during these years.
+Students attend a two-day per week program during these years.
 We believe strongly that a responsible Jewish educational program must be at least 4 hours a week during the years when our students are learning to read Hebrew.

 When a student’s behavior disrupts the learning environment, steps will be taken to ensure that learning can continue to occur.
 Consequences will be handled on a case-by-case basis.
 Consequences may include but are not limited to: meeting with the Director with or without parents present; temporary removal from the classroom; permanent removal from the classroom.